hiveway/docs/Running/ProductionGuide.md

 yarn install --pure-lockfile
 ```

-That is all we need to do for now with the `etherhive` user, you can now `exit` back to root.
+That is all we need to do for now with the `hiveway` user, you can now `exit` back to root.

 ## PostgreSQL Database Creation

-[EtherHive](https://github.com/etherhive/etherhive/) requires access to a [PostgreSQL](https://www.postgresql.org) instance.
+[Hiveway](https://github.com/hiveway/hiveway/) requires access to a [PostgreSQL](https://www.postgresql.org) instance.

 Create a user for a [PostgreSQL](https://www.postgresql.org) instance: